paularchard/bzchallenge/README.md

 ### Prerequisites

 You will need a C++ compiler (e.g. GNU GCC) and CMake to build and run this project.
+You will also need a recent version of Boost installed.

 ### Installing